aimeepham14/job-application-tracker/README.md

-# Job Application Tracker
+# Job Application Board

 ## Description
-A job application tracker that does it all.
-Apply for jobs through this app and be able to maintain, organize, and track all of the jobs that you apply for in one place.
+Bored and overwhelmed applying for jobs?
+Don't be bored and apply for your own job board.
+This application will keep track of all of your applied jobs in one spot.
+Update your personal job board with all of the jobs that you are currently applying for and update with notes and reminders as you move along the interview process.

 ## Installment Instructions
 Using The Muse's API key.